-Pursuant to Texas Rule of Appellate Procedure 1.2, this Court approves the following amendments to the local rules for the Court of Appeals for the Fourteenth Court of Appeals District of Texas, effective March 14, 2011.
-The procedures in the local rules apply in lieu of those prescribed by the Texas Rules of Appellate Procedure to the extent there are differences between the procedures; otherwise, the Rules of Appellate Procedure continue to apply with full force and effect.
+Pursuant to Texas Rule of Appellate Procedure 1.2, this Court approves the following amended local rules for the Fourteenth Court of Appeals.
+The procedures prescribed by these local rules apply in lieu of those prescribed by the Texas Rules of Appellate Procedure to the extent there are differences between the procedures; otherwise, the Rules of Appellate Procedure continue to apply with full force and effect.